Aloe Barbadensis Leaf Extract

 Sensitive skin

 "Sensitive" is a symptom, not a diagnosis.
-Here is what is actually going on in reactive skin, the routine that calms it, and what to leave out.
+Learn what drives reactive skin, the routine that calms it, and what to leave out.

 Dry skin

-Dry skin is a barrier problem, not a moisture problem.
-Here's the difference between dry and dehydrated, why it matters, and the routine that actually fixes it.
+Dry skin is usually a barrier problem, not simply a water problem.
+Here's the difference between dry and dehydrated, why it matters, and the routine that actually helps.

 Acne and blemishes